Compabloc Heat Exchanger Reconditioning and Cleaning

-The process of reconditioning a Compabloc heat exchangers involves the steps below.
+The process of reconditioning and cleaning a Compabloc heat exchanger involves the steps below.
 This process ensures your Compabloc welded heat exchanger continues to perform as designed and that the energy losses are minimized over the lifetime of your heat exchanger.

 Reconditioning a Compabloc involves the following steps: